'

 Lojong Slogan Generator

-• This is the Fourth Slogan/Instruction of Point Three, which consists of six instructions.
+• This is the Third Slogan/Instruction of Point Seven, which consists of twenty-one instructions.

 Lojong Slogan Generator